anfraz7/anyas-physics-major-advice/_pages/11-fee-waivers.md

 ### attend an admissions event

 Many schools give out fee waivers for attending online admissions events.
+The events may not necessarily advertise that they will hand out fee waivers at the end.
 These happen early in the fall semester, so be on the lookout early!

 ### attend a grad school fair at a conference or university